-James talks to Dr Nhi Nguyen on the management of Obstetric Emergencies on the wards.
+In this podcast, James talks to Dr Nhi Nguyen about the management of obstetric emergencies on the wards.

 Nhi Nguyen is a Staff Specialist in the Department of Intensive Care Medicine and Co-Director of Prevocational Training and Education at Nepean Hospital.
 Nhi provides advice on the antenatal and peripartum management of pregnant patients with medical problems and has an interest in the critically ill obstetric patient.

-Case 1– A 29 year old woman who is G1P0 presents at full term in labour.
+A 29-year-old woman who is G1P0 presents at full term in labour.
 She is admitted to the delivery ward, then a rapid response call is made for a seizure and decreasing level of consciousness.

 Case 2 –A 35 year old lady, who is G4P3 and 27 weeks pregnant presents to the delivery ward complaining of shortness of breath.

 If you enjoyed listening to this week’s podcast feel free to let us know what you think by posting your comments or suggestions in the comments box below.

 If you want to listen to this episode while not connected to WiFi or the internet, you can download it.
 To find out more go to Apple support (https://support.apple.com/en-us/HT201859)